SJECollins/ci-pp4-pet-rx/README.md

 PetRx is a web app designed for veterinarians to prescribe and record medications for their patients, quickly and safely.

 Unregistered users can view the index, about and contact pages to learn about the product and send a message.
 Users can sign up for the site from the registration form, but need to wait for approval from the admin before being able to access the features.

 Registered vets can create a new animal record, browse a list of existing records, or search for a specific record.
-From the animal's record, a vet can edit the animal's details, update the weight only, and leave notes or warnings on the animal's record.
+From the animal's record, a vet can edit the animal's details, update the weight only, or leave notes or warnings on the animal's record.
 They can add a prescription easily by clicking on the "Add Prescription" button and selecting the medication they wish to prescribe.
-Prescriptions can then be easily viewed in a list on the animal's profile.
+Prescriptions can then be viewed in a list on the animal's profile.

 The medications available for prescription are controlled from the admin panel, restricting who can create, update and delete medications from the site.
 The admin user can also create, update and delete animal records and vet profiles.

 ![PetRx](readme-docs/amiresponsive.webp)